 "If a malicious witness comes forward and gives false testimony against someone, then both the men involved in the controversy are to stand before Adonai, before the cohanim and the judges int he office at that time.
 The judges are to investigate carefully.
 If they find that the witness is lying and has given false testimony against his brother, you are to do to him what he intended to do to his brother.
 In this way, you will put an end to such wickedness among you." -- Deuteronomy 19:16-19

 Remembering that people bore false witness to do harm to their brother who they witnessed against, and/or to do harm to their brothers, the rest of the community, by withholding their witness and falsely denying it.
 The job of a witness belongs to the citizens of the Kingdom of God, and the willingness to be an honest witness either way it turns out, is (like I've contemplated above) the dividing revelation on your citizenship.

 Finally, friends, I will end with a portion from the Brit Chadashah:

 For if we deliberately continue to sin after receiving the knowledge of the truth, there no longer remains a sacrifice for sins, but only the terrifying prospect of Judgment, of raging fire that will consume the enemies.
 Someone who disregards the Torah of Moshe is put to death without mercy on the word of two or three witnesses... -- Hebrews 10:26-28

 Judgment is the Lord's, but who are the witnesses leading up to it?

 *Disclosure: With the exception of Scripture and quotations, the information on this site is meant to be viewed solely on this site.
 Any reference of its contribution is not to be parted with the reference of this site, nor without reference to its contributor.
-The information is, kindly, made public, and expected to be cited properly.
+Therefore, please cite properly.